 I never got inside the event.
 But I didn’t have to.
 You could hear the music from the moon.
 Canned Heat, “Goin’ Up the Country”.
 Joe Cocker, “She Came In Through the Bathroom Window”.
 Led Zeppelin pounding out “Whole Lotta Love”.
 The stuff I played on a 33LP in my bedroom was flowing out over the south grandstands live.

 It is reported that “the concession stands were woefully inadequate.”
 An actual news report.
 Every ice machine within striking distance of the race track had been raided.
 The shelves in the stores around town were cleaned out.
 Which is probably why my Dad conceived and carried out a plan that has become one of the more notable stories of my life.

 I have no idea how any actual conversation went, but it had to go something like this.

 Dad: “All those fine young people over there at the race track have to be hungry and thirsty.
 We could sell them donuts and water.”

 Dad and I got to the Krispy Kreme in West End, near the Sears Roebuck store, before daylight.
 The camper shell was on the Chevy long bed and we filled that sucker up to the roof and back to the tail gate with white and green dozen boxes of the finest donuts on the planet.
 We stuffed the cab with gallon jugs of water filled out of the spigot from our well.
 And we went to the show.

-Those fine young people were happy to see us.
-We drove through the fields around the race track and peddled our goods.
-The cash flowed.
-One rather sleepy guy threw back his blanket, got up, and walked up naked to the back of truck, pouring out the remaining contents of a Jack Daniels bottle as he headed our way.
+We parked the truck in the middle of crowd.
+Blankets and people everywhere.
+This one guy threw back his blanket, got up, and walked up stark-naked to the back of our truck.
+He poured out the remaining contents of a Jack Daniel’s bottle as he headed our way.